 The cognitive development of the brain is, therefore, related to but not limited to:

-All of the aforementioned topics of study within the field of Psychology are related to, and rely upon, cognitive development.
-In order for someone to have a healthy development of language skills the individual must have a healthy development of cognitive ability and overall, the brain; most of this type of development occurs in childhood, during the transition from a child to an adolescent, and during adolescence and adulthood.
+All of the topics above of study within the field of Psychology are related to, and rely upon, cognitive development.
+For someone to have a healthy development of language skills the individual must have a robust growth of cognitive ability and overall, the brain; most of this type of construction occurs in childhood, during the transition from a child to an adolescent, and during adolescence and adulthood.
 How you can facilitate positive cognitive development in yourself will be explored.

 1. Sensorimotor Stage

 This stage applies to infants from birth to approximately 18-24 months.
-Specifically, it states that infants are aware of only what is immediately in front of them; infants will focus on what they see, what they are doing, and any physical interactions that are within their immediate environment.
-It is not until approximately 7-9 months that the infant is able to know that an object still exists even if the object in question is not currently within the infant's range of vision; this is known as object permanence, and is an indicator that memory is developing and increasing.
+Explicitly, it states that infants are aware of only what is immediately in front of them; infants will focus on what they see, what they are doing, and any physical interactions that are within their immediate environment.
+It is not until approximately 7-9 months that the infant can know that an object still exists even if the object in question is not currently within the infant's range of vision; this is known as object permanence and is an indicator that memory is developing and increasing.

 2. Preoperational Stage

-This stage extends from 18-24 months to early childhood, approximately 7 years of age.
-Children in this stage of development are able to use language in way that is more mature; additionally, they develop their memory and imagination.
+This stage extends from 18-24 months to early childhood, approximately seven years of age.
+Children in this stage of development can use language in a way that is more mature; additionally, they develop their memory and imagination.

 3. Concrete Operational Stage

 Children in this stage are typically 7-11 years of age.
-During this stage, children are able to demonstrate logical and concrete reasoning.
+During this stage, children can demonstrate logical and concrete reasoning.
 Also, children become less egocentric, as they are becoming increasingly more aware of external events.